shivam710/Things-To-Do/README.md

 # Things-To-Do
-Things-To-Do is an Android application which helps user to manage their day to day task by creating a modifiable worklist.<br />
+Things-To-Do is an Android application which helps users to manage their day to day task by creating a modifiable worklist.<br />
 The Application uses Android Architecture Components for managing UI and handling data persistence. <br/>
 The project was developed with Android Studio for Android app dev and SQLite as database.